over-light/over-light/README.md

 👨‍💻 Fullstack & Blockchain Developer <br/>
 🚀 Excellence is not a skill.
 It is an attitude.<br/>
 💙 Trust is the glue of life <br/>
-🤝 Communication is the real work of leadership. <br/>
+🤝 Love and trust fuel meaningful communication. <br/>

 <p align="center">